 The performance of the fund is influenced in particular by the following factors, which give rise to both opportunities and risks:

 - Risk of price changes in equities

-- Risk of changes in interest rates

 - Currency risk

-- Risks associated with investment in investment fund units
+- Concentration risk

 The fund may also temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.

 Derivatives